Universal geometrical link invariants: Structure of the two Universal rings

 \section{Structure of the two Universal rings}

-In this section, we discuss the structure of the universal rings for our universal Jones invariant and universal Alexander invariant for links.
-In particular we will describe the formulas for these quotient rings at each level.
+In this part, we discuss the structure of the universal rings defined for our universal Jones invariant and universal Alexander invariant for links.
+In particular we will describe the formulas for the quotient rings at each level.